Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitive_information_types.md

 - Medium: 65 < x <= 75
 - High: x > 75
   - Matched items contain the fewest false positives but the most false negatives

+Here are the default values:
+- Low: 65
+- Medium: 75
+- High: 85

+I determined the default values by exporting the rule pack to XML and observing the value change.

 Use high confidence levels patterns with low counts, say 5-10, and low confidence with high confidence matches, say 20 or more.